 However, writing reports is an unwelcome chore for many SEO professionals.
 It can be tough to pick out the key information that belongs on a monthly report, let alone figure out how to present it in a way that will make sense to the client.

-We help agency owners simplify their reporting process with templates and automated reporting..
-But whether or not you use AgencyAnalytics for your reporting, the metrics in this article will give you a solid starting point for comprehensive SEO report.
+We help agency owners simplify their reporting process with templates and automated reporting.
+But whether or not you use AgencyAnalytics as your SEO reporting tool, the report pages in this article will give you a solid starting point for comprehensive SEO report.